 ESL schools offer holidays off with pay (if you are on salary or contract) and your weekends are free.
 They offer stability but less control over your schedule.
 Also, working at an ESL school doesn’t leave much time to take in the sights and travel around the country you are staying in, but when your contracts end, you will have made enough and likely get a completion bonus so you can spend a couple of weeks traveling.

 Most online ESL teaching companies operate 365 days a year and do not stop for weekends, public holidays, or summer or winter break; it is up to the teacher to set their own schedule.
 This is the trade-off for being able to make your own schedule.

 Isolation VS Adventure

-To me, the single biggest draw of online teaching is the ability to work and travel.
-Of course, you can work and travel if you teach overseas, but I’m talking about living the digital nomad life.
+To me, the single biggest thing that drew me to online teaching is the ability to work and travel.
+Of course, you can work and travel if you teach abroad, but I’m talking about living the digital nomad life.
 Sounds good, right?

 Contracts and Pay

 As mentioned above, your potential for earning will coincide with your training and experience.
 One other important thing to consider is that most online teaching companies do not offer legally binding contracts.

 Never actually meeting the people you work for is also somewhat of a risk, and online contracts are a little less secure and more in favor of the company.
 Online teaching does tend to pay less for several reasons.

 To teach English online I recommend enrolling in a 120-hour TESOL certificate and adding OnTESOL’s 20-hour Teaching English Online (TEO) specialist course.
 The 120-hour TESOL certificate will provide you with the foundational training required by all online ESL schools.
 The 20-hour Teaching English Online course will provide you with the appropriate techniques and strategies to use in the online ESL classroom.
 Save $199 when your register in the 120-hour TESOL course and the 20-hour TEO specialist.